Essential Renormalization Group Equation for Gravity coupled to a Scalar field: Essential RG equation

 where $\gamma_R$ is already determined above.
 For this choice, the Newton coupling does not run.
 Another possibility is to cancel the loop corrections to the cosmological constant:

 for which the cosmological constant does not run.

+This is due to the dimensional nature of these couplings, and the RG equations~\labelcref{firstrg} and \labelcref{secondrg} do not make much physical sense separately.
 On the other hand, we can also make the RG equations invariant under the wave function renormalization of the metric as follows.
 We see that $\gamma_g$ drops out if we write down the RG equations for the dimensionless couplings~\cite{Kawai:2023rgy,Kawai:2024rau}: